Get,

 • Take a medium-sized pan and put it on the stove.

-• Add olive oil to the pan and let it heat.
+• Pour olive oil into the pan and heat it.

 • Add the grated beetroot and mix well.